cloud66/help-old/_posts/stack-features/2012-01-17-network-configuration.md

 ```

 <h3 id="allowing">Allowing traffic</h3>
-By default, all traffic is allowed to visit your web servers on ports 80, 443, 8080 and 8443.
-However, repeated visits within a short time period (more than 1,500 hits per minute from a single IP address) is blocked by ActiveProtect.
+Repeated visits within a short time period on the ports mentioned above (more than 1,500 hits per minute from a single IP address) are blocked by ActiveProtect.
+By allowing traffic for a specific IP address or range, this limit is ignored.

 You can also choose not to block traffic coming from Cloudflare edge servers.

 <h3 id="denying">Denying traffic</h3>
-You can block specific IPs and/or ranges from visiting your web servers.
+You can block specific IPs and/or ranges from visiting the ports mentioned above.

 You can also automatically block traffic from the [TOR network](https://www.torproject.org/) to your servers.
 The list of TOR IP addresses is automatically updated by Cloud 66 and is available to your servers.